HeyMaslo/maslo-persona/docs/_coverpage.md

 # maslo persona <small>1a</small>

-> A magical documentation site generator.
+> An AI Persona for Empathetic Computers

 - Simple and lightweight
 - Multi-Modal Machine Learning Signal Processing